612 FILM

 A Generation Awakens.
 A City Transforms.
 A Movement Begins.

-Amid global unrest and a national reckoning with justice and identity, 612: Darkness in the Land of Nice makes its powerful premiere—a documentary chronicling the rise of the post-9/11 generation as they discover their collective power and ignite a movement that echoes far beyond Minnesota.
+Amid global unrest and a national reckoning with justice and identity, 612: Darkness in the Land of Nice chronicles the rise of the post-9/11 generation as they discover their collective power and ignite a movement that echoes far beyond Minnesota.

-Set in the Twin Cities, 612 captures how local students and young people led the largest single-issue protest in modern history following the murder of George Floyd.
-Their voices, courage, and conviction marked the dawn of a global era defined by youth-led action, a relentless pursuit of justice, and the refusal to accept the status quo.
+Set in the Twin Cities, 612 captures how local students and young people led the largest single-issue protest in modern history following the murder of George Floyd—yet their fight was never about one event alone.
+It was a stand against the vast inequities embedded in American life, the systemic injustices that have shaped communities for generations.

 Change Makers and Experts: